tc39/notes/es6/2015-05/may-27.md

 WH: How does endianness become visible?

-DG: First lane is always at offset 0 of the typed array, second follows first lane, etc. The endianness within a lane is implementation-dependent.
+DGN: First lane is always at offset 0 of the typed array, second follows first lane, etc. The endianness within a lane is implementation-dependent.
   (discussion about little endian/big endian)

-DG:  Contents of the lane are byte order dependent on platform
+DGN:  Contents of the lane are byte order dependent on platform

 WH: SIMD reinterpret cast will do different things on different systems?

-DG: Yes.
+DGN: Yes.

 AWB:  You see the same thing with TypedArray.

 WH: You have load, load1, load2, load3, but no load6, for instance?

-DG: You could imagine what a load6 might be, but not particularly useful.
+DGN: You could imagine what a load6 might be, but not particularly useful.

 BE: It could be added in the future.